 • Everyone Welcome!

-===> Thursday meetings are at All Saints Episcopal Church (209 W 27th Street) 7 pm - 10 pm
+⭐ We meet every Thursday all year long at All Saints Episcopal Church (209 W 27th Street) from 7 pm - 10 pm.
+We meet in Gregg Hall.
+(This is the building behind the church.)

-===> Both TJS@UT members and visitors are welcome.
+• Both TJS@UT members and visitors are welcome 👋

-===> Check the TJS@UT Facebook page for more info.
+• Check the TJS@UT Facebook page for more info.

-===> There is permit parking only on campus, but there is free street parking, Sundays only, on 26th St (Dean Keaton), north of campus.
+• There is permit-only parking on campus, but there is free street parking, Sundays only, on 26th St (Dean Keaton), north of campus.

-The Big Toss at Jugglefest 2023
+The Big Toss at Jugglefest 2024

 Photo courtesy Meredith Worthen